01Sample auditInspect the output

 Scenario

 A small advisory team prepares recurring client review packets.
-Each packet uses intake notes, prior decisions, service history, open issues, and a meeting agenda.
+Each packet uses intake notes, prior decisions, and service history.
+It also uses open issues and a meeting agenda.

 Current workflow